rust-lang/book/src/ch06-01-defining-an-enum.md

 more about bringing types into scope in Chapter 7.

-Let’s look at another example of an enum in Listing 6-2: this one has a wide variety of types embedded in its variants:
+Let’s look at another example of an enum in Listing 6-2: this one has a wide variety of types embedded in its variants.

 ```rust
 enum Message {